rundeck/docs/docs/manual/projects/resource-model-sources/azure.md

 ## Authentication

 Follow the steps outlined in the [**Azure Plugins Overview**](/manual/plugins/azure-plugins-overview) to configure authentication for Azure Job steps.
-Credentials can be configured on a per Job Step basis, Project basis, or for the entire Process Automation system.
+Credentials can be configured on a per Job Step basis, Project basis, or for the entire Runbook Automation system.

 The source code lives at [https://github.com/rundeck-plugins/rundeck-azure-plugin](https://github.com/rundeck-plugins/rundeck-azure-plugin).